Skip to main content

 Email Dr Ben Jennings Senior Lecturer in Psychology

 My research is based in the field of human visual perception and predominately employs psychophysical and electrophysiological methods.
 A running theme in my research is the interaction of colour and luminance signals in the early visual system (for example, their influence on interocular suppression), through to high-level processing (for example, object recognition and visual working memory).
-In addition to basic research I am investigating the usefulness of traditional behavioral methods for monitoring the effectiveness of treatments in clinical populations with traumatic brain injuries and schizophrenia.
+In addition to basic research I am investigating the usefulness of traditional behavioral methods for monitoring the effectiveness of treatments in clinical populations with, for example, traumatic brain injuries and schizophrenia.
 I am also currently conducting a series of experiments that investigate emotion perception based on face stimuli, by employing both psychophysical and eye movement techniques.
-Colour vision and object recognition Colour vision and natural scenes Binocular and dichoptic colour detection mechanisms Emotion perception in normal and clinical populations Traumatic brain injury (TBI) and visual cognition Spatial vision Module Leader: Quantitative Research Methods (Level 2, PY2605)
+I am also the Programme Lead for the Cognitive and Clinical Neuroscience MSc.
+Colour vision and object recognition Colour vision and natural scenes Binocular and dichoptic colour detection mechanisms Emotion perception in normal and clinical populations Traumatic brain injury (TBI) and visual cognition Spatial vision I am: The Cognitive and Clinical Neuroscience MSc Dissertation Convener.
+The Psychological Sciences (conversion) MSc Cognitive Psychology Module Lead, and A Quantitative Methods Seminar Series Lecturer (BSc Psychology).

 Dr Elmar Kal Dr Elmar Kal